metamellow/foundry-sandbox/blerp.md

 # ----- Other Notes -----

 **TODOOO LATTEERRR**:
-- todo ; use api3 air nodes qrnd on Modulus to make a simple scratcher card dapp that takes an upfront cost and uses probability into make sure that the house wins more
+- todo ; use api3 air nodes qrnd on Modulus to make a simple scratcher card dapp that takes an upfront cost and uses probability into make sure that the house wins more----- or I can make a bet on the weather dApp that uses one source for distant weathwr predictions and then pay out based on the bet
 - WBANK LP on Polygon